Continuation-of-Ashford/ashford-docs/mechanics.md

 ## Classes

 ### Barbarian

-Berserker Barbarian subclass replaces the Frenzy feature at 3rd level with 2 new features, amends one and adds its own.
+**Berserker**

-They are as follows:
+The level 3 "Frenzy" feature is replaced with the following.
+It amends one existing feature and adds two new ones.

 > **Frenzy**
 >
->> When you Rage you can choose to Frenzy.
+> When you Rage you can choose to Frenzy.
 While in a Frenzy you gain a Brutal Critical die, this stacks with the number of dice granted by the Brutal Critical feature you gain at 9th level.
 >
 > **Reckless Frenzy**
 >